MSc Climate Change

-Develop your scientific skills and knowledge and learn about the natural science and societal issues underpinning climate change, through an MSc that’s never been more essential.
-Climate change and variability have played major roles in shaping human history – and the prospect of global warming resulting from of human activity will present us with demanding challenges over the coming decades, and an interdisciplinary approach is necessary to understand these challenges.
+Develop your scientific skills and knowledge, and learn about the natural science and societal issues underpinning climate change, through an MSc that’s never been more essential.
+Climate change and variability have played major roles in shaping human history – and the prospect of global warming resulting from of human activity will present us with demanding challenges over the coming decades.

 This MSc in Climate Change is designed to provide you with in-depth interdisciplinary knowledge of climate change science, society and policy.
 You’ll have the freedom to direct your studies depending on your interests and career destination.

-As a graduate of this course, you’ll have strong employability potential in many careers including academic research, business consultancies, industry, policy-making, or government research agencies, in areas from climate change impacts and adaptation to net zero and sustainability.
+As a graduate of this course, you’ll have strong employability potential in many areas including academic research, business consultancies, industry, policy-making, or government research agencies.

 Based within the School of Environmental Sciences (ENV), this course will give you an authoritative understanding of climate change – including recent climate history, present-day variations and climate prediction.
-Many lecturers on the course are part of the Climatic Research Unit (CRU), widely recognised as one of the world's leading institutions concerned with the study of natural and anthropogenic climate change, and the Tyndall Centre for Climate Change Research, who provide evidence to inform society’s transition to a sustainable low-carbon and climate-resilient future.
+Many lecturers on the course are part in the Climatic Research Unit (CRU) - widely recognised as one of the world's leading institutions concerned with the study of natural and anthropogenic climate change, and the Tyndall Centre for Climate Change Research – who provide evidence to inform society’s transition to a sustainable low-carbon and climate-resilient future.

-You’ll also consider climate change from the viewpoint of energy generation and usage.
-You'll learn about the key relationships between energy, fossil fuels and the economy, by drawing on historical analyses to understand how energy systems have evolved in the past and examine the role that scenarios play in exploring energy futures.
+You will also consider climate change from the viewpoint of energy generation and usage.
+You'll learn about the key relationships between energy, fossil fuels and the economy, by drawing on historical analyses to understand how energy systems have evolved in the past.
+You will also examine the role that scenarios play in exploring energy futures.
 You’ll gain an in-depth understanding of the complexities of changing energy systems, enabling you to critically engage with debates around future “energy transitions”, the role that innovation and emergent technologies might play, and the various challenges of shifting towards renewable based energy systems.

 Study and Modules

-This MSc in Climate Change is a one-year full-time course.
+This MSc in Climate Change is a one year full-time course.
 You’ll take two compulsory modules each worth 20 credits.
-“Physical basis of climate change” and “Energy and Climate”- which are designed so that together you’ll achieve an understanding of climate change from its origins in human activity, through to the physical science underpinning its effects on our world and the changes that are needed to reduce emissions and mitigate global warming.
+“Physical basis of climate change” and “Energy and Climate”- which are designed so that together you’ll achieve an understanding of climate change from its origins in human activity, through the physical science underpinning its effects on our world, to the changes that are needed to reduce emissions and mitigate global warming.

-You’ll also complete a research dissertation related to some of the compulsory elements of the course that are of particular interest to you.
+You will also complete a research dissertation related to some of the compulsory elements of the course that are of particular interest to you.
 It’s worth 20 credits for the Research Skills module and 60 credits for the dissertation.